How Students’ Theories About Their Intelligence Help Them Achieve Their Goals

 Growth theory, on the other hand, is the idea that intelligence can be molded and formed throughout an individual’s life.
 This is, of course, much more inspiring to college students.
 After all, through this theory, everyone has an equal chance to succeed.

-With this theory, if a student fails a test or needs to seek out essay writing help, it isn’t a sign of innately low intelligence, it is a sign of them taking the necessary steps to learn and grow as a student.
+With this theory, if a student fails a test or needs to help with essay by essaypro service it isn’t a sign of innately low intelligence, it is a sign of them taking the necessary steps to learn and grow as a student.